 The Second Fear Period: When Familiar Things Become Terrifying

+Between 6 and 14 months, your dog may enter a second fear period, a developmental window where they suddenly become afraid of things they were previously comfortable with.
 This is evolutionarily programmed.
-In the wild, this is the age when young canids start exploring beyond their den.
-A healthy fear of unfamiliar things keeps them alive.
-Your dog doesn't know they live in Lincoln Park, not the wilderness.
-Their brain is running ancient survival software—and during this window, that software treats novelty as potential danger.
+In the wild, this is the age when young canids start exploring beyond their den, and a healthy fear of unfamiliar things keeps them alive.
+Your dog does not know they live in a city, not the wilderness.
+Their brain is running ancient survival software.

 What This Looks Like